willsam100/CodingWIthSamBlog/_posts/2019-03-11-xamarin-forms-push-notifications-a-worked-example-with-fcm-on-android.md

 </tr>
 </tbody>
 </table>
-<p><code>isInForegound</code> is expected and this is the function we passed into the class.
+<code>isInForegound</code> is expected and this is the function we passed into the class.
 We also need a way to show the notifications, which is where our interface comes in.
 For that reason, we need another dependency to our class <code>showNotification</code>.
-Our <code>MainPage</code> constructor now looks like this:</p>
+Our <code>MainPage</code> constructor now looks like this:
 <table class="pre">
 <tbody>
 <tr>